theoboldalex/theoboldalex.github.io/content/posts/on_getting_fp_pilled.md

 ---
 title: "On Getting FP Pilled"
 date: 2024-11-19T22:22:25Z
-draft: true
+draft: false
 ---

-I make no secret of the fact that I am an enjoyer (and advocate for) functional programming techniques but as yet, I have not put down into words, what functional programming is to me, why I evangelise it, how I found FP and why it has had such an impact on the way I write software.
+## The Beginnings: Problem-Solving and JavaScript Adventures

-## The Beginnings
+My journey into programming wasn’t smooth at first.
+After a few false starts learning Python in the early 2010s and dabbling in SQL for work, I discovered [Project Euler](https://projecteuler.net/).
+Its addictive problem-solving challenges resonated with me.
+I wasn’t just solving problems; I was experimenting with clever and creative ways to approach them.
+Performance and readability took a backseat to fun.

-After a few failed attempts at learning to program with Python in the early 2010s and writing some basic SQL for work, my first real forays into programming came through sites like [project euler](https://projecteuler.net/).
-I found the problem solving aspect of these challenges addictive but more than that, I wanted to find clever and creative ways to solve the problems, not worrying too much about the performance or readability of the code I produced.
-Not exactly production ready corporate code but damn fun.
-I learned some JavaScript and went deep on Kyle Simpson's [You don't know JS](https://github.com/getify/You-Dont-Know-JS) series of books to help me find creative ways to leverage the language.
-A typical example might look something like the below for solving the classic FizzBuzz game.
+This experimental phase led me to JavaScript, supported by Kyle Simpson’s seminal [You don't know JS](https://github.com/getify/You-Dont-Know-JS).
+These books encouraged me to explore the language deeply, sparking a fascination with higher-order functions, immutability, and method chaining.
+A prime example of this approach is solving the classic FizzBuzz:

 ```JavaScript
 [...Array(100).keys()]